MassimoSandre/wordle.py/README.md

 Wordle.py
 ==============================

-Wordle.py is a close of the famous browswer game, made with Python and Pygame.
+Wordle.py is a clone of the famous browswer game, made with Python and Pygame.

 TODO
 -------------